 What is disordered eating?

-Disordered eating is characterized by irregular or inflexible eating patterns, restrictive eating or compulsive eating that can develop into eating disorders.
-These behaviors are influenced by social, environmental, cultural and biological factors.
-With disordered eating, an individual’s behaviors have negative consequences that do not meet the criteria for clinical diagnosis of an eating disorder.
+Disordered eating is characterized by irregular or inflexible eating patterns, restrictive eating or compulsive eating that can develop into an eating disorder.
+These behaviors are often influenced by social, environmental, cultural and biological factors.
+With disordered eating, an individual’s behaviors have negative consequences but do not yet meet the criteria for clinical diagnosis of an eating disorder.

 While disordered eating patterns may not match the severity of clinically diagnosed eating disorders, they should be taken seriously because they can still do substantial damage to the body and mind.
 People with disordered eating habits are more likely to suffer from anxiety and depression, low self-esteem and energy levels, distorted body image, dehydration and malnutrition because of their behaviors.
 Disordered eating can dangerously escalate into a life-threatening eating disorder if left untreated.